 Fun, focused and flavoursome is how we want our guests to describe their newfound approach to health and wellbeing and you will find each of these principles at the core of our program design.

-Te Atawhai observes the principles of a whole foods diet, which means we focus on unprocessed, whole plant-based foods that are ideally organic, locally grown, seasonally fresh and bursting with flavour.
+Te Atawhai wellness retreat observes the principles of a whole foods diet, which means we focus on unprocessed, whole plant-based foods that are ideally organic, locally grown, seasonally fresh and bursting with flavour.
 We also exclude alcohol, caffeine, wheat, dairy and refined sugar from the menu.